wood1149/github-scraper/README.md

 **Main Functionality:**

-See the demo file in the root directory for examples.
+See the demo file (get-user-data.oy) in the root directory to see a basic program.
 This gitub_scraper module will run the main functionality of finding vulnerable files.
 The output will be the secrets found by the scraper as well as the line numbers